harsh2602/tdil/learnings/graphql/server/schemas.md

 ## Schemas

 A schema is like a contract that defines how your data will look like.
 Once you create a graphQL server you would need to create a schema.
 It is where you define type defintions using a `Schema Definition Language (SDL)`.
+Everything you want to do in graphql goes through your schema.

 Parts of Schema: